 Scientists knew the universe was expanding, but they also knew that depending on the density of matter in the universe, that expansion would follow only a few possible progressions.

-If, however, the amount of matter in the universe were below the critical density, then the universe would continue expanding.
+If, however, the amount of matter in the universe were below the critical density, then the universe would continue to expand.

 In order to determine which outcome was more likely, the two teams of scientists observed type Ia supernovae.
 These are exploded white dwarfs that are very similar to each other and can be used to calculate cosmic distances accurately.
 Measuring these supernovae’s redshifts yields a measure of the size of the universe at the time when each particular star exploded.
 This allowed each team of scientists to graph the relationship between each supernova’s distance and its redshift.